 Rider University will communicate in writing the anticipated duration of the delay and reason to the parties and provide the parties with status updates if necessary.
-Rider University will promptly resume its investigation and resolution process as soon as feasible.
-During such a delay, Rider University will implement supportive measures as deemed appropriate.
+Rider University will promptly resume its investigation and

 Rider University action(s) are not typically altered or precluded on the grounds that civil or criminal charges involving the underlying incident(s) have been filed or that criminal charges have been dismissed or reduced.